enhaasa/enhaasa/readme.md

 </p>

 <p>
-  My early coding journey didn't start with one destinctive decision, but rather a series of problems needing solutions, and a whole lot of <i>"Fuck it, I'll do it myself."</i>.
-Much of my progress came from the sheer need to make my projects functional, and it eventually sparked a burning passion for development.
+  My coding journey didn't start with any one destinctive decision, but rather a series of problems needing solutions, and a whole lot of <i>"Fuck it, I'll do it myself."</i>.
+Much of my progress came from the sheer need to make my projects functional, and it eventually sparked a passion for development.
 </p>

 <p>